-The distinction is ultimately meaningless, as all the top receivers add something unique to their offenses that make them go, but taking the title is always tantalizing.
-Let’s look at who the top WR in the NFL is and where the top NFL wide receivers fall on the list after that.
+In the end, taking the top spot might not mean much — each of the top receivers adds something different to their offenses, but having the “top” receiver can mean a lot.
+Let’s look at who the best WR in the NFL is and where the top wide receivers fall on the list.

 Who’s the Best Wide Receiver in the NFL?